NuclearInstruments/SCISDK/examples/application-notes/counter-list/docs/Readme.md

-# Using SciCompiler and SciSDK to implement a pulse counter reading a list
+# Using Sci-Compiler and SciSDK to implement a pulse counter reading a list

 ## Experimental setup
 We used the following setup to test the counter reading a list.